Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Game-Theoretic Model

 \section{The Game-Theoretic Model}

-Consider a city divided into $M$ geographic zones.
-These zones are connected by a multimodal transport network which consists of a road network $\mathcal{G}_r(\mathcal{V},\mathcal{E}_r)$ and a transit network $\mathcal{G}_t(\mathcal{V},\mathcal{E}_t)$, where $\mathcal{V}$ denotes the set of zones, $\mathcal{E}_r$ denotes the set of roads, and $\mathcal{E}_t$ denotes the set of transit lines.
-We consider passenger trips at the zonal granularity and assign each trip with an origin zone $i\in\mathcal{V}$ and a destination zone $j\in\mathcal{V}$.
+Consider a city divided into $M$ geographic zones and let $\mathcal{V}$ be the set of zone centroids.
+These zones are connected by a multimodal transport network which consists of a road network $\mathcal{G}_r(\mathcal{V}_r,\mathcal{E}_r)$ and a transit network $\mathcal{G}_t(\mathcal{V}_t,\mathcal{E}_t)$, where $\mathcal{V}_r$ denotes the set of road nodes corresponding to the intersections in the road network, $\mathcal{E}_r$ denotes the set of road links, $\mathcal{V}_t$ represents the set of transit stations, and $\mathcal{E}_t$ denotes the set of transit links.
+More specifically, the transit network consists of a set of transit lines $\mathcal{L}$.
+Each transit line $l\in \mathcal{L}$ is composed of a set of stations $\mathcal{V}_t^l \subset \mathcal{V}_t$ which are connected by a set of links $\mathcal{E}_t^l \subset \mathcal{E}_t$\footnote{In the link representation of the transit network, each transit link belongs to a single transit line, and distinct transit lines have no overlaps in transit links.}.
+Each geographic zone $i \in \mathcal{V}$ contains/covers a set of transit stations $\mathcal{V}_t^i \subset \mathcal{V}_t$.
+We consider passenger trips at the zonal granularity where zone centroids represent the origins and destinations of travelers and each trip is assigned with an origin zone $i\in\mathcal{V}$ and a destination zone $j\in\mathcal{V}$.
 The travel demand is subdivided into $K$ classes based on income levels in each zone.
 In the multimodal transport system, the TNC platform operates a fleet of AVs to provide mobility-on-demand services on the road network, and the public transit agency provides transit services through the transit network, and passengers in different classes make mode choices over the multimodal transport network.
 The decision-making of passengers, the TNC platform, and the public transit agency interact with each other and constitute the market equilibrium.
 This section formulates a mathematical model to capture the competition between the TNC platform and the public transit agency over a transportation network.
 The details of the model are presented below.